Choosing the names of your network devices will give you a great basic understanding of your network and a way to quickly identify your equipment.

 Renaming the device would mean redoing the documentation each time there would be a change, now we simply change the username and the description.

 The description field makes it really easy to identify the user that need remote support as the field shows up in the remote management software.

-I think you get the overal picture of the idea, so just start setting up your own Device name structure and make sure everyone in your IT Department starts using this setup.
+I think you get the overall picture of the idea, so just start setting up your own Device name structure and make sure everyone in your IT Department starts using this setup.

-We use one standard Excel worksheet to keep track of the Names, numbers and IP adress (if fixed) of each device.
+We use one standard Excel worksheet to keep track of the Names, numbers and IP address (if fixed) of each device.